 In unionized workplaces, the National Labor Relations Board (NLRB) has decided employers need not bargain with labor unions before drug testing job applicants because there is no economic relationship between the employer and an applicant.

 Trends: The use of medical marijuana has been legalized in 23 states plus the District of Columbia.
 Even in these states, however, such usage generally is not a justification for a failed drug test.
 And, employees are still prohibited from using marijuana for medicinal purposes in the workplace.

 New York has become the 23rd state to legalize medical marijuana for individuals with certain serious health conditions.

 Employers should be aware of state laws regarding marijuana for medicinal purposes.
 This quick reference chart lists the states with medical marijuana laws and the years those laws were passed.

-In-depth review of the spectrum of Oklahoma employment law requirements HR must follow with respect to preemployment screening and testing
+In-depth review of the spectrum of California employment law requirements HR must follow with respect to preemployment screening and testing.

-In-depth review of the spectrum of Florida employment law requirements HR must follow with respect to HR and workplace safety.
+In-depth review of the spectrum of Louisiana employment law requirements HR must follow with respect to preemployment screening and testing.